AgileSystemsTechnology/StudentManager.Docs/docs/Home/homenoticeboard.md

 <a href="https://studentmanager.blob.core.windows.net/resources/7e3fc1b0-355b-4c18-9d83-5c38c4536697.png" rel="Manage Posts">![Foo](https://studentmanager.blob.core.windows.net/resources/7e3fc1b0-355b-4c18-9d83-5c38c4536697.png)
  </a>

   - Click on **Manage Posts**
-      - Here you can change your notice to a Draft for later publishing

   - Click on **Add Notice**
       - Add a **Title** or heading for your post
       - Choose whether you would want to publish this post to staff and students or either or by ticking or unticking the boxes